fluentassertions/fluentassertions.aspnetcore.mvc/README.md

 ## Installation

-Add the NuGet package which matches the version of MVC you are using to your test project..
+Add the NuGet package which matches the version of MVC you are using to your test project.

 ### MVC 5